 - visible skin changes eg redness, dryness, scaling, peeling, bumps, hives.

-Cause of Sensitive Skin
+Spectrum of Sensitive Skin

 - Eczema (endogenous type)